pussinboots/vagrant-devel/README.md

 This github repository is used by a tool called vagrant-git.
 That start vagrant boxes for a certain github project.
 It is defined in the .vgit.yaml file.

-Projects that use this box for development look in the .vagrant.yml file in that project to see which vagrant box willbe used to setupt the development box with vagrant-git
+Projects that use this box for development look in the .vagrant.yml file in that project to see which vagrant box will be used to setup the development box with vagrant-git
 * [angularjs-crypto](https://github.com/pussinboots/angularjs-crypto)
 * [vagrant-git](https://github.com/pussinboots/vagrant-git)